GoogleChrome/web.dev/src/site/content/en/blog/fugu-status/index.md

 states.
 {% endAside %}

-Through our [capabilities project][capabilities-project], we want to make it possible for web apps to do anything native apps can, by exposing the capabilities of native platforms to the web platform, while maintaining user security, privacy, trust, and other core tenets of the web.
+The [capabilities project][capabilities-project] is a cross-company effort to make it possible for web apps to do anything native apps can, by exposing the capabilities of native platforms to the web platform, while maintaining user security, privacy, trust, and other core tenets of the web.

-You can see the full list of capabilities we're working on at
+You can see the full list of new and potential capabilities at
 <https://goo.gle/fugu-api-tracker>.

 ## Capabilities available behind a flag {: #flag }